 Can archery get your abs?
 Yes, archery can absolutely give you abs.
 As I mentioned above archery involves a lot of balance.
-This is just like staying in the plank, but just in a less degree.
+This is just like staying in the plank, but just to a less degree.

 Archery is not as efficient as the plank, but in the long run, it is.
 Because the amount of shooting you will do during your archery carrier will add up and your muscles will too.
 I managed to get abs.
 And I don’t go to the gym regularly.

-I have a home gym where I practise core exercises to increase my draw strength and I do some balance workouts.
+I have a home gym where I practice core exercises to increase my draw strength and I do some balance workouts.
 But I still think I could get abs without doing so, by just practicing archery.
 But if you eat junk food and shoot for 12 hours a day you still won’t get abs.
 That’s sadly the hard truth, but diet is a must.

 Archery Training plan

 The draw in Archey is the main movement and is the movement that will gain you the most muscles.
 The draw is just like gaining muscles in the gym.
 You practice through repetitions and after you have lifted 30 pounds 400 times it starts to get easy, so you increase the weight.
-This is just like in archery and that’s why its such a great way to increase muscle mass and get fit.
+This is just like archery and that’s why it’s such a great way to increase muscle mass and get fit.

-If you are doing archery because you want to get fit its important to increase the draw weight when you feel it’s easy and you can hold it there for a long time.
+If you are doing archery because you want to get fit it’s important to increase the draw weight when you feel it’s easy and you can hold it there for a long time.
 If not you will stagnate and your muscles will get used to the weight resulting in 0 growth.
 Your back and biceps are the two most used muscles in the draw.

 What muscles does archery work for?